Quickstart: Create a Sandbox via API¶

 }

-To override the host group defaults for CPU or RAM:
+To override the host group defaults for CPU or RAM, use flags on the CLI:

 Run a command¶